Skip to content

 Le Creuset’s heat retention is excellent for baking bread.
 The enameled cast iron distributes heat evenly, so your bread will bake evenly and have a consistent crust.
 Le Creuset pots and pans are also great for cooking at high temperatures, so they’ll work well if you want to make a crispy loaf of bread.

-• Unsure if you want to spend a large amount of money on Le Creuset this article explains – Why Is Le Creuset So Expensive: Is It Worth the Investment?
+• If you are unsure if you want to spend a large amount of money on Le Creuset, this article explains: Why Is Le Creuset So Expensive: Is It Worth the Investment?

 • Le Creuset Dutch Oven Sizes: Le Creuset Cookware Sizes